SovereignCloudStack/website/_i18n/en/_posts/announcements/2021-07-13-osba-develops-scs-for-gaiax.md

-The SCS project was initiated in November 2019 by OSB Alliance CEO Peter Ganten, a leading cloud architect Kurt Garloff, the Director of the German Federal Agency for Disruptive Innovation, Rafael Laguna de la Vera and former PlusServer CEO Dr. Oliver Mauss.
+The SCS project was initiated in November 2019 by OSB Alliance CEO Peter Ganten, a leading cloud architect Kurt Garloff, the Director of the German Federal Agency for Disruptive Innovation, Rafael Laguna de la Vera and former plusserver CEO Dr. Oliver Mauss.
 The project was initially evaluated with funding by the German Federal Agency for Disruptive Innovation SPRIND and is now receiving 14.9M€ of federal funding from the Federal Ministry for Economic Affairs and Energy (BMWi) to develop and build the Sovereign Cloud Stack.